M-u-S/TA-EDFS/README.md

 The app will provide new TCP port[s] that one can connect to, and automagically gets authenticated as the configured user in Splunk.

-Please be aware this app sets 'trustedIP=127.0.0.1' in 'server.conf'.
+Please be aware this app sets `trustedIP=127.0.0.1` in `server.conf`.
 Please read http://docs.splunk.com/Documentation/Splunk/latest/Admin/Serverconf#General_Server_Configuration to understand this option.
-The configured options in 'web.conf' are explained in detail in the blog post linked at the top.
+The configured options in `web.conf` are explained in detail in the blog post linked at the top.

 The configured EDFS dashboards are only accessible from the configured IP.